alansoji/alansoji_recruitment23/EMBEDDED.md

-﻿## Embedded
+﻿﻿## Embedded

 ## Basics of Arduino

 Arduino is tool that helps you control electronic stuff with code

-   ## Arduino Trifecta

-   1. Hardware
-   2. IDE
-   3. Code

 ## Basic Serial Communication Protocol

 Types of Communication Protocol:
-1. Synchronous Comunication Protocol(SPI,I2C)
+ - Synchronous Comunication Protocol
-2. Asynchronous Comunication Protocol(UART,CAN)
+ - Asynchronous Comunication Protocol

    ## UART (Universal Asynchronous Receiver Transmitter)
-   1. It is an Asynchronous Communication Protocol.
-   2. Is ia Ad-Hoc type of Topology.
-   3. It consist of two main components:Transmitter and Receiver.
-   4. It uses Start bit and Stop bit before and after each transmission of data.
+1.  **Asynchronous Communication Protocol**: UART employs an asynchronous communication protocol, where data transmission does not rely on a shared clock signal between the communicating devices.

+2.  **Ad-Hoc Topology**: UART does not adhere to a specific network topology and is adaptable to various system configurations, operating effectively in ad-hoc setups.

+3.  **Component Structure**: UART comprises two fundamental components: the Transmitter, responsible for sending data, and the Receiver, tasked with receiving transmitted data.

+4.  **Start and Stop Bits**: Each data transmission in UART begins with a start bit and concludes with a stop bit, framing the actual data for accurate reception.

-   5. It has Baud rate that defines the speed at which data is transmitted and both transmitter and receiver should be on same baud rate.
+5.  **Baud Rate Definition**: UART employs a baud rate, specifying the transmission speed at which data is sent and received.
+Synchronization necessitates both the transmitter and receiver to operate at the same baud rate.

-   6. UART is highly configurable.
+6.  **Configurability**: UART possesses a high degree of configurability, allowing customization of parameters such as data bits, parity, and stop bits to suit specific communication requirements.

-   7. UART communication is reliable for short to moderate distances.
+7.  **Reliable Communication within Limited Ranges**: UART communication is notably reliable for short to moderate distances, ensuring dependable data transfer within specified ranges.

-   8. UART is commonly used in embedded systems for communication between microcontrollers, sensors, display modules, GPS modules, and other peripheral devices.
+8.  **Embedded Systems Integration**: UART finds extensive application in embedded systems, facilitating communication between microcontrollers, sensors, display modules, GPS modules, and various other peripheral devices.

-   9. It is also used for communication with computers and other external equipment.
+9.  **Diverse Applications**: Additionally, UART serves as a pivotal communication interface for interaction between computers and external equipment, showcasing its versatility and widespread usage.

       Programming Approach